pallets/werkzeug/docs/unicode.rst

 Keep in mind that the error handling is only customizable for all decoding but not encoding.
-If Werkzeug encounters an encoding error it will raise a `UnicodeEncodeError`.
+If Werkzeug encounters an encoding error it will raise a :exc:`UnicodeEncodeError`.
 It's your responsibility to not create data that is not present in the target charset (a non issue with all unicode encodings such as utf-8).